DeviantCord/DeviantCord/docs/source/permissions.rst

 in the chat of a textchannel ::
     \@rolename

-When the message is sent, it will reveal the id copy everything past the & sign except fore the >
+When the message is sent, it will reveal the id copy everything past the & sign except for the >

 Then replace roleid in the command below and execute it

 To set
 the role use ::
-    $setuprole roleid
+    ~setuprole roleid

 ..  warning:: The prefix ($ above) may be different depending if you have a different prefix set.
 In that instance replace the $ with your used prefix

+The bot should confirm that the prefix was updated.
+Otherwise if it is nonresponsive, check to see if you have a role with Administrator.
+If problems still persist contact DeviantCord Support.

+You can find details on contacting DeviantCord support here :doc:`support`